amor114/amor114.github.io/README.md

-# amor114- Leaflet Web Map GEOG 4046
+# GEOG 4046 Leaflet Web Map
 This web map is for a GEOG 4046 assignment displaying real-time weather data.

 ## Current Weather